ngrigri/Ifort-Stack-Overflow/README.md

 ```

 # To execute
-Edit the file stack_overflow.f90 and activate the call
+Edit the file stack_overflow.f90 and activate
 *call sub_calc_stack_overflow(nlevs)*
 or
 *call sub_calc_no_stack_overflow(nlevs)*